How Helicopter Parenting Impacts a Child’s Confidence

 Here’s a good point to remember from a quote that I recently saw: “No child learning how to stand, ever fell down 50 times, and permanently decided said that they were going to give up!”

-By keeping these things in mind with your child and combine these factors in practice, you can help your children build the self-efficacy and confidence to have an independent and happy life!
+By keeping these things in mind with your child and combining these factors in practice, you can help your children build the self-efficacy and confidence to have an independent and happy life!

 If you feel you struggle with letting your children spread their wings and step out on their own, please reach out.
 I’m more than happy to have a quick 15-minute phone call with you (free of charge) to see if I can share some strategies to make that aspect of parenting a little less stressful for you.